Chris Dorland: Curation

-Dorland is co-director at the Magenta Plains Gallery at Canal Street and Bowery in Manhattan.
+Dorland is co-director at Magenta Plains gallery at Canal Street and Bowery in Manhattan.
 He has curated a number of art exhibitions; most notably Skin Jobs at Marc Selwyn Fine Art in Los Angeles and DATA TRASH at I-20 Gallery in New York City.

 Commissions

 Dorland has been commissioned to create public art projects by Art Production Fund and the New Museum, and Juilliard School of Music.